Yuri Gagarin: After the Vostok 1 flight

 Two years later, he was re-elected as a deputy of the Soviet Union but this time to the Soviet of Nationalities, the upper chamber of the legislature.
-The following year, he began to re-qualify as a fighter pilot and was backup pilot for his friend Vladimir Komarov on the Soyuz 1 flight after five years without piloting duty.
+The following year, he began to re-qualify as a fighter pilot and was a backup pilot for his friend Vladimir Komarov on the Soyuz 1 flight after five years without piloting duty.
 Kamanin had opposed Gagarin's reassignment to cosmonaut training; Gagarin had gained weight and his flying skills had deteriorated.
 Despite this, he remained a strong contender for Soyuz 1 until he was replaced by Komarov in April 1966 and reassigned to Soyuz 3.

 The Soyuz 1 launch was rushed due to implicit political pressures and despite Gagarin's protests that additional safety precautions were necessary.
 Gagarin accompanied Komarov to the rocket before launch and relayed instructions to Komarov from ground control following multiple system failures aboard the spacecraft.
-Despite their best efforts, Soyuz 1 crash landed after its parachutes failed to open, killing Komarov instantly.
+Despite their best efforts, Soyuz 1 crash-landed after its parachutes failed to open, killing Komarov instantly.
 After the Soyuz 1 crash, Gagarin was permanently banned from training for and participating in further spaceflights.
 He was also grounded from flying aircraft solo, a demotion he worked hard to lift.
 He was temporarily relieved of duties to focus on academics with the promise that he would be able to resume flight training.
 On 17 February 1968, Gagarin successfully defended his aerospace engineering thesis on the subject of spaceplane aerodynamic configuration and graduated cum laude from the Zhukovsky Air Force Engineering Academy.